Latest posts

 Cortex Analyst alternatives for multi-warehouse agentic analytics.

-Cortex Analyst Alternatives: More Than Snowflake's Agentic Analyst
+Cortex Analyst Alternatives: Why Your Company Needs More Than Snowflake's Agentic Analyst

 Cortex is excellent inside Snowflake but bounded.
 Multi-warehouse, regulated, and reproducibility-driven buyers need a layer Cortex does not provide.